And have fresh, clean-looking skin!

 Of course, the best way to do this is to have a regular facial by a good aesthetician, and let them take care of the pore cleaning and extractions.
 They even have a little instrument that does a really good job on stubborn pores.
 Getting a facial every 6 to 8 weeks is ideal to keeping pores really clean.
 If you live locally, we offer these services and you don’t have to be a patient in the dermatology practice to take advantage of our great professional aesthetician services.
 Click here to learn more.

-Cleaning Out Your Clogged Pores That Have Blackheads
+How to Unclog Your Clogged Pores That Have Blackheads

 Whether the stuff in the pores are truly black heads, or just normal secretions that have hardened up over time and are acting like blackheads, it’s important to use products called keratolytics to soften them.

 Keratolytics loosen the material that holds the dead cells into a firm plug inside your pores.
 The ingredients in skin care products that act as keratolytics include: